ryangjchandler/spruce/README.md

 ### Defining global state

-To define a scope of state, you can use the `Spruce.store()` method:
+To define a piece of global state, you can use the `Spruce.store()` method:

 ```javascript
 Spruce.store('application', {